 Some believe that good results in board exams have got nothing to do with scoring high in JEE.
 This is untrue because the syllabus of Class 11 and Class 12 are the basis for JEE Main & Advanced.
 If a candidate performs poorly in the boards, there are chances that the candidate will perform poorly in JEE too.
 So preparations for boards should be as good as the preparations for JEE.

-- Longer study hours mean better results at JEE
+Longer study hours mean better results in JEE

 Using many different books will create a lot of confusion, so this is the wrong approach to take if you’re preparing for JEE.
 For practice, quality online coaching material and your standard books are more than enough.